There are two kinds of condoms, the male condom and the female condom, but storage and lubrication rules are similar for both of them.

 IF THE CONDOM BREAKS, SLIPS or LEAKS, use an emergency contraceptive.
 See chapter 10.

 Using the Female Condom

-The female condom is the only woman-controlled method that reduces the risk of transmission of STDs.
-It is available over the counter, and can be inserted ahead of time to avoid interruption during sex.
-One nice advantage is that it can be used during your period.
-However, it is less reliable than the male condom, and certainly less discreet than other methods since part of the condom hangs out of the vagina.
-It may also cause some discomfort or irritation, and can make noise.
+The female condom is the only woman-controlled method that reduces the risk of transmission of STIs.
+It is available over the counter and can be inserted ahead of time to avoid interruption during sex.
+One nice advantage is that it can be used during menstruation.
+However, it is less reliable than the male condom and certainly less discreet than other methods since part of the condom hangs out of the vagina.
+It may also cause some discomfort or irritation, and it can make noise.

-That said, sometimes men prefer the female condom over the male condom because they say it offers more sensation.
+That said, sometimes men prefer the female condom more than the male condom because they say it offers more sensation.
 Thus, men should try one and if they like it, include a few in their kits.

 The female condom is bigger than a male condom, but it’s not uncomfortable if inserted correctly.
 If you can use a tampon, you can probably use a female condom.

 Check the expiration date on the package, and then open it carefully.